Egyptian journalist Ahmed Allaam was arrested in 2020 after reporting on the impact of the COVID-19 virus on Egypt.

 On April 21, 2020, state security forces arrested Allaam at his house in Giza, according to el-Ganadi and news reports.
 El-Ganadi told CPJ that the journalist was held incommunicado for six days.
-On April 27, 2020, prosecutors charged Allaam with joining a terrorist organization, spreading false news, and misusing social media, and ordered his detention pending investigation, according to el-Ganadi and those reports.
+On April 27, prosecutors charged Allaam with joining a terrorist organization, spreading false news, and misusing social media, and ordered his detention pending investigation, according to el-Ganadi and those reports.

 Authorities questioned Allaam about his freelance video coverage of COVID-19 in Egypt, according to three local journalists who spoke with CPJ at the time on the condition of anonymity, citing fear of reprisal.

-Allaam is held in Al-Qanatir Prison in Cairo, and in 2020 he suffered from a stomach ulcer that he had prior to his arrest, according to the journalist’s friend Khaled Telema, who spoke with CPJ via messaging app.
-He did not provide details on whether the journalist has been able to receive treatment for his condition in prison.
+In 2021, Allaam suffered from a stomach ulcer that he had prior to his arrest, according to the journalist’s friend Khaled Telema, who spoke with CPJ via messaging app.
+CPJ was unable to determine the status of Allaam’s health in 2022.

-The Ministry of Interior, which oversees the police, the prison system, and the prosecutor general’s office, did not answer CPJ’s emails requesting comment on Allaam in September 2021.
+The Ministry of Interior, which oversees the police, the prison system, and the prosecutor general’s office, did not answer CPJ’s emails requesting comment on Allaam in September 2022.